“An unapologetic and haunting tale of power, vengeance, betrayal and the eternal quality of love.”

 In utter terror, she stumbled away from him and then she turned, running into the maze in mindless panic.
 He smirked.
 She had already lost.

-He waited idly for a moment, allowing her to venture deeper into the labyrinth.
-And then, slowly, he moved forward, stepping into the darkness, becoming one with it.
+Waiting for the briefest of moments, he allowed her to venture deeper into the labyrinth.
+And then, slowly, he moved forward, stepping into the darkness - becoming one with it.

 His keen senses felt her fear as she fled through the maze, heedless that her desperate escape was precisely what he wanted.

-Blindly, she fled again, stumbling through the maze in mindless terror - her long, blond hair catching in the branches, while the thorny bushes tore her expensive gown to shreds.
-Suddenly, she missed a turn and came to a dead end, the impenetrable hedge blocking her way, trapping her.
+In utter terror, she fled again, stumbling through the maze in mindless terror - her long, blond hair catching in the branches, while the thorny bushes tore her expensive gown to shreds.
+And then, suddenly, she came to a dead end, the impenetrable hedge blocking her way, trapping her.

 She wanted to turn back but stopped as she glimpsed him in the shadows.
 He waited, drawing out the moment, enjoying her fear.
 And then he moved, stepping out of the darkness, materialising like a spectre out of thin air.